gippy/kickstarter-search/README.md

 # Actor - Kickstarter search

-Actor which takes Kickstarter search filters and outputs JSON of found results.
+Actor which takes as an Input Kickstarter search filter configuration and outputs JSON of found results into dataset.

 ## Planned features

-0) Unit tests
+* Unit tests
-1) Compare current run with previous one and output only new projects
+* Compare current run with previous one and output only new projects
-2) Concurrently load more pages at the same time to speed up project loading
+* Concurrently load more pages at the same time to speed up project loading
-3) Add human readable formats to dates and other values in output.
+* Add human readable formats to dates and other values in output.

 ## INPUT